psyche911/snowflake-badge/README.md

 # snowflake-badge
-Hands-on SQL statements from workshops for self-study
+Hands-on SQL statements from SF training workshops for self-study